CuttingRoomFloor/HelloWorld/README.md

 ```

 ### Notes:
-- To reduce the memory footprint [Alpine Linux](https://alpinelinux.org/) Alpine Linux was used.
+- To reduce the memory footprint [Alpine Linux](https://alpinelinux.org/) was used.
 Static linked binaries are still preferable for containers for obvious reasons.
 - [HAProxy](https://github.com/haproxy/haproxy) stats are exposed on port 70 (page is unprotected to keep the example simple)